Easy Lentil Taco Skillet

 - In a large skillet, warm 2 tablespoons olive oil over medium heat.
 Add the finely chopped onion mixture and cook for about 5 minutes.
 Reduce heat to low.

 - Meanwhile,add the walnuts to the processor and pulse until finely chopped.
 Transfer to the skillet.
-Next add the lentils to the food processor and pulse a few times, until slightly mashed.
+Next add half of the lentils to the food processor and pulse a few times, until slightly mashed.
 Scrape down the sides in between pulsing.
 You can also mash them by hand using a fork or a potato masher.
-Scoop them into the skillet along with the tomato paste and seasonings.
+Scoop them into the skillet along with the remaining lentils, tomato paste and seasonings.
 Stir to combine as you cook over low heat.

 - Once the lentil mixture is evenly combined, serve warm with tortillas and desired toppings, and enjoy!